 I've been wanting to make this dish for weeks and I finally came around to it today.
 Sizzled clams with noodles and watercress, doesn't that just sound delicious?
-If you're ever in a hurry and want a simple but full flavored meal, this is the one to go to.
-I was able to go to the market, shop, and cook this entree an hour total!
+If you're ever in a hurry and want a simple but full-flavored meal, this is the one to go to.
+I was able to go to the market, shop, and cook this entree in just one hour!
 Enjoy with a chilled glass of sparkling white wine to complete the dish.

 **Helpful tips and common mistakes

-For this recipe, I used manila clams instead of littleneck clams.
+For this sizzled clams with noodles recipe, I used manila clams instead of littleneck clams.
 The difference?
 Littleneck clams are from the east coast while manila clams are from the west coast; both are relatively the same size, on the smaller end.

 When picking clams, choose the ones that are closed.
 If the shell is slightly open, give it a light tap and if the clam is still fresh and alive, it should close.
 If not, this may mean that the clam is no longer alive and will not open further even after being cooked.
 Give the clams a good wash and scrub to remove any dirt or debris.